Can You Buy French Real Estate with Cryptocurrency?

 • Bank account details showing the funds arriving from the exchange.

-• Some notaires may require evidence of tax compliance.
+• Some notaries may require evidence of tax compliance.

 Tax Considerations

 The tax implications of each transaction should be considered.
-Additional complexities may arise when cryptocurrency assets are used to purchase a property.
+Additional complexities may arise when cryptocurrency is used to purchase property.

 For example, in property transactions denominated in Euros, buyers are liable to stamp duty and other publicity taxes.
 In transactions involving cryptocurrencies, buyers should also consider their exposure to capital gains tax on the disposal of their cryptocurrency.